VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -envflag.prefix string
      Prefix for environment variables if -envflag.enable is set -eula
-     By specifying this flag, you confirm that you have an enterprise license and accept the ELA https://victoriametrics.com/legal/esa/ .
+     By specifying this flag, you confirm that you have an enterprise license and accept the ESA https://victoriametrics.com/legal/esa/ .
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
   -evaluationInterval duration
      How often to evaluate the rules (default 1m0s) -external.alert.source string